-This is the document referred to as "Exhibit PB88 in the witness statement of Paul Brown dated 28th April.
+This is the document marked "Exhibit PB14A" and referred to in the witness statement of Paul Brown dated 22 September 2023.

-Released: Tuesday 14 February, 2023
+Released: Tuesday 23 May, 2023

-The High Court has continued the interim injunction banning 'street racing', also known as 'car cruising', in the Black Country.
+The interim injunction banning 'street racing', also known as 'car cruising', in the Black Country has been extended by the High Court, with minor alterations, at a hearing on Friday (19 May, 2023).